BatistaCo-Pedro/Primech-Engine/README.md

 cd Primech-Engine && generateProjects.bat && PriMech.sln
 ```

-The first time the Project is run it wont work, this occurs because Sandbox doesnt know PriMechs dll at first.
-The Dll is copied into Sandbox`s binary folder as a postbuild option from premake.
-The second time the program is run the program it will work flawlessly.
-This Problem will be corrected in the future.

 ## Using PriMech

 There exists no Documentation yet, it will be added in the future.